dragomano/Light-Portal/docs/src/es/getting-started/configuration.md

 ### Modo independiente

-Este es un modo en el que puedes especificar tu propia página de inicio (incluso si está en otro sitio), y eliminar elementos innecesarios del menú principal (lista de usuarios, calendario, etc.).
+This is a mode where you can specify your own home page, and remove unnecessary items from the main menu (user list, calendar, etc.).
 Vea `portal.php` en la raíz del foro por ejemplo.

 ### Permisos